joques/pervasive/README.md

 # Pervasive

 Pervasive is a simple prototype of a distributed and asynchronous resource dispatcher.
-It requires Node.js
+The typical scenario is as follows.
+A user submits a resource to Pervasive indicating the topics that resource is related to as well as the name of the file, where the content of the resource is stored.
+Pervasive then identifies the devices, which might be interested in displaying the resource. </br>

+Pervasive is implemented in Node.js

-##Node.js Installation
+## Node.js Installation
 <pre><code>
 Go to http://nodejs.org/ for more information about Node.js and its installation.
 </code></pre>